 5. Foi mal aí / foi mal

-It means “sorry" but also in a very informal way; if you accidentally drop your friend’s phone, or arrive a little late, for example.
+This means “sorry” but also in a very informal way — if you accidentally drop your friend’s phone, or arrive a little late, for example.
 It is used to apologize for little things, so don’t say mal aí if you are caught cheating.
-It will come across as very sarcastic, as if you don’t really give a damn.
+It will come across as very sarcastic, as if you couldn’t really give a damn.